 Regardless of Scorsese’s views of the film industry, he still seems dedicated to creating art befitting his prestigious calibre.
 He’s currently working on his first western film, Killers of the Flower Moon, in addition to collaborating with Steven Spielberg, Todd Phillips, and Bradley Cooper on Maestro, a biopic about American conductor Leonard Bernstein.

-Winners & Losers on the 2023 Grammys Red Carpet
+The Best Outfits on the 2023 Cannes Film Festival Red Carpet